EgorOrachyov/wmoge/README.md

 * 🎥 Abstract graphics (gfx) device interface for GPU driver communication.
 * 🎥 Vulkan-based gfx device backend.
 * 🎥 (in progress) OpenGL-based gfx device backend.
+* 🎨 Automated generation of shader passes with automated layout creation, compilation and reloading.
+* 🎨 Gpu pipelines runtime and offline cache to speed-up rendering.
 * 🎨 Lightweight runtime and offline shader cache system to speed-up shaders compilation.
 * 🎨 High-level shaders and render-passes with generated static reflection from a python script.
-* 📁 Async resource-loading system with runtime cache.
+* 📦 Async resource-loading system with runtime cache.
-* 📁 Unified resources handling, meta-information, support for external formats through custom loaders.
+* 📦 Unified resources handling, meta-information, support for external formats through custom loaders.
+* 📦 Yaml and binary serialization support.
+* 📦 Gpu texture compression into BCn (1-7) format for faster loading, rendering and lower memory usage.
 * 🅰️ Custom math library with 2d and 3d-space primitives.
 * 🧱 Ecs-based scene model with fast, parallel and memory-friendly update.
+* 🧱 Tree-based object model for editor (offline) scene description.
 * 🎧 (in progress) OpenAL audio renderer for playing game sounds.
 * 📜 (in progress) Modern Lua scripting backend for game logic programming.
 * 🐞 Built-in CPU performance and tasking profiling with support to google trace exporting.